PRiMeFlow: Capturing Complex Expression Heterogeneity in Perturbation Response Modelling: Discussion

 With the emergence of massive single-cell Perturb-seq datasets such as Tahoe-100M~\citep{Zhang2025} and Illumina Billion Cell Atlas~\footnote{\url{https://www.illumina.com/company/news-center/press-releases/2026/fda84c92-b4b3-4691-a402-35555abe8605.html}}, another exciting direction is the development of generative foundation models for virtual cells.
 Ultimately, this would enable generalization to rare or even unseen contexts and perturbations, either through in-context learning~\citep{dong2026stack} or by leveraging insights from causal inference~\citep{dibaeinia2026virtual}.
 As both routes can benefit from more perturb-seq data across diverse cellular contexts, having a powerful, high-resolution generative backbone, such as the one established in this paper, will be crucial for driving these models forward.

-There are also numerous opportunities to improve the flow matching methodology to better account for the biological realities, as well as practicality, behind single-cell perturb-seq data.
+There are also numerous opportunities to improve the flow matching methodology to better account for biological realism, biological scales, and the practical challenges of modelling single-cell perturb-seq data.
 Ultimately, the transition from modeling virtual cells to simulating entire virtual organisms~\citep{song2024toward}, driven by the principles of multi-modal and multi-scale modeling, may lead to the next major frontier at the intersection of machine learning and biology.